 - Monitor continuously: Penny stocks are very volatile.
-As these stocks are known to make explosive moves, therefore monitors these stocks continuously.
-If the stocks are performing good, buy more.
+As these stocks are known to make explosive moves, therefore monitor these stocks continuously.
+If the stocks are performing well, buy more.
 If they are continuously performing poorly, get rid of it.

 - Be disciplined: Do not invest all in if your penny stocks start performing tremendously good.
 Similarly, do not quit if one or two of your penny stocks failed to give satisfactory returns.